-Members of an independent committee of a company's board of directors should consist of directors of the company who have no direct or indirect interest in any offer or possible offer for consideration by the independent committee other than, in the case of a director of the offeree company, as a shareholder of the offeree company.
-For this purpose, it is presumed that employees of an offeree company that is an associated company of the offeror have an indirect interest in an offer and are therefore not independent.
-The same presumption is applicable to employees, directors, agents, partners, close relatives and affiliates of any person that exercises control or direction over the business and operations of any offeror or the offeree company respectively if such person has a direct or indirect interest in the offer.
-For such purpose an affiliate is a person which controls, is controlled by, or is under common control with, the person in question.
-In case of doubt the Executive should be consulted.
+Members of an independent committee of a company's board of directors should comprise all non-executive directors of the company who have no direct or indirect interest in any offer or possible offer for consideration by the independent committee other than, in the case of a director of the offeree company, as a shareholder of the offeree company.
+In cases of doubt, the Executive should be consulted, e.g. in the case of an unlisted public company.
 If it is not possible to form an independent committee, responsibility for representing the interests of any independent shareholders shall reside primarily with the independent financial adviser.